felipeuliana/devchallenges-404-not-found/README.md

 Here you can see the [demo](https://felipeuliana.github.io/devchallenges-404-not-found/) that I developed for the _DevChallenge 404 Not Found Page_.

-It was a good firt experience at _DevChallenge_, where I can pratice some layout techniques.
+It was a good first experience at _DevChallenge_, where I can pratice some layout techniques.

 And with it I could test a little of display grid and flex, and a bit of BEM, and Github Pages.